Linda Zucca Bernardo

 The list you will find here contains tips and outdoor activities to enjoy the wonderful spring weather in Venice, and also some ideas to escape from the crowded places during the weekend.
 Accompanying you to museums, historical palaces and art galleries is the Venice Pass, the tourist pass that gives you free access to the main attractions and discounts and concessions on guided tours.
 The Venice Pass also allows you to use public transport for 1, 2 or 5 days and easily organise your itinerary through its handy app, whose map contains up-to-date information sheets for each attraction, including their history, opening and closing times, costs and directions on how to get there.

-5. Easter at the Golden Cathedral
+Easter in the Golden Cathedral of Venice

 The golden interior of St. Mark's Cathedral